 Setting up or running a charity in the UK is not an easy task.
-Apart from day-to-day management, one has to place undivided attention to the financial and compliance aspect too in order for it to run smoothly.
-Cutting corners here can lead to legal problems, tax compliance issues and unwarranted hurdles.
+Apart from day-to-day management, one has to place undivided attention to the financial and compliance aspect too for it to run smoothly.
+Cutting corners here can lead to legal problems, tax compliance issues, and unwarranted hurdles.
 The good intention with which the charity was set up can soon become a burden.
-An area that needs special focus in reporting to the HMRC.
-With the recent adoption on IXBRL language, that is machine and human-readable, Charities have also had to ensure that they adhere to the new rules and create an accurate financial report.
+An area that needs special focus is reporting to the HMRC.
+With the recent adoption on IXBRL language, which is machine and human-readable, Charities have also had to ensure that they adhere to the new rules and create accurate financial reports.

-To start, Charities which do not fall within corporation tax, do not need to submit a company tax return and will not be involved with iXBRL at all.
-Charities that do fall within corporation tax and are required to make a company tax return will have to do so online and follow a reporting protocol.
+To start, Charities that do not fall within corporation tax do not need to submit a company tax return and will not be involved with iXBRL.
+Charities that fall within corporation tax and are required to make a company tax return will have to do so online and follow a reporting protocol.

 In 2016, Financial Reporting Council (FRC) and the Charity Commission (CC) came out with a new taxonomy dedicated to charities and their financial reporting.
-This was done with the aim of improving the quality and accessibility of the charities’ reports in UK and Ireland.
+This was done to improve the quality and accessibility of the charities’ reports in the UK and Ireland.

 Created in conjunction with the Statement Of Recommended Practice (SORP) (FRS 102), this taxonomy is still used to tag accounts for filing of financial reports electronically and other analytical requirements.
 Relevant observations and information can be extracted from corporate accounts and other financial decisions can be made basis an efficient analysis of the same.

-The content, style and design of the charity taxonomy is similar to the other existing taxonomies that have been published by the FRC.
+The charity taxonomy’s content, style, and design is similar to the other existing taxonomies published by the FRC.
 Most other UK organizations are also required to use the IXBRL format to submit their accounts.

 The taxonomy is intended to support iXBRL tagging of accounts which will meet the needs of a variety of users of financial reports, including: